anuket-project/anuket-specifications/doc/ref_model/chapters/chapter09.md

 #### 9.6.1.1.
 What to observe

 Typically, when it comes to data collection, three questions arise:
-1. Which data to collect?
+1. What data to collect?
 2. Where to send the data?
 3. Which protocol/interface/format to use?